kubernetes-sigs/kueue/site/content/en/docs/concepts/admission_check.md

     admissionChecks:
     - name: "sample-prov"           # Name of the AdmissionCheck to be run
       onFlavors: ["default-flavor"] # This AdmissionCheck will only run for Workloads that use default-flavor
-    - name: "sample-prov-2"
-      onFlavors: []                 # This AdmissionCheck will run for all Workloads regardless of a used ResourceFlavor
+    - name: "sample-prov-2" # This AdmissionCheck will run for all Workloads regardless of a used ResourceFlavor
   namespaceSelector: {} # match all.
   resourceGroups:
   - coveredResources: ["cpu", "memory", "nvidia.com/gpu"]